cooperwalbrun/pychan/README.md

 ## pychan Models

-The following tables enumerate all the kinds of data that are available on the various models used by this library.
+The following tables summarize all the kinds of data that are available on the various models used by this library.

 Also note that all model classes in `pychan` implement the following methods: